mr-cyril1/alx-pre_course1/README.md

-My first commit: The wise man ones said a journey of a thousand mile begins with a step.
+My first commit: A wise man ones said a journey of a thousand mile begins with a step.